- Trailer fees are eating into your fund returns, and you may not know why

 But here’s an insider secret: unit trust fees can be lowered.

-Fund managers earn this management fee from investors.
+Fund managers earn this management fee (from the TER) from investors.
 They then pass down some of these fees to the fund distributors for selling these funds.

 Now, as much as half of these headline fees go to fund distributors.